homa-ae/Weather_Forecast/documents/clean-code-cheat-sheet.md

    The use of comments and a docstring in the code exemplifies the principles of clean code development by promoting transparency and organization.

 5. DRY (Don't Repeat Yourself):
-   My code demonstrates the DRY principle in several ways:
+   * My code demonstrates the DRY principle in several ways:
-   Function Encapsulation: You encapsulate repetitive tasks into functions.
+   Function Encapsulation: I encapsulated repetitive tasks into functions.
 For example, the get_weather() function is responsible for retrieving weather and air pollution       data for a given city and updating the GUI with the retrieved information.
-By encapsulating this functionality into a single function, you avoid duplicating the code         needed to fetch and display weather and air pollution data.
+By encapsulating this functionality into a single function, I avoided duplicating the code         needed to fetch and display weather and air pollution data.
-   Reusable Components: Within the get_weather() function, you reuse the same logic for handling weather data and air pollution data.
-Instead of duplicating code for each       type of data, you use similar mechanisms to extract relevant information and update the GUI accordingly.
+   *Reusable Components: Within the get_weather() function, I reused the same logic for handling weather data and air pollution data.
+Instead of duplicating code for each        type of data, I used similar mechanisms to extract relevant information and update the GUI accordingly.
    Consolidated Error Handling: Error handling is centralized within the get_weather() function.
-Instead of duplicating error handling code throughout the script, I handle     exceptions in a single location, promoting consistency and avoiding code duplication.
+Instead of duplicating error handling code throughout the script, I handled     exceptions in a single location, promoting consistency and avoiding code duplication.
-   Overall, your code follows the DRY principle by encapsulating common functionality, reusing components, and consolidating error handling, which leads to more maintainable    and efficient code.)))
+   Overall, my code follows the DRY principle by encapsulating common functionality, reusing components, and consolidating error handling, which leads to more maintainable      and efficient code.